ongardie/cubicle/docs/User.md

 reading/writing the root partition and other user's files with classical file permissions.

+One challenge with the user account runner is that packages are built at one path, such as `/home/cub-package-python/opt/python`, but then unpacked and used at another path, such as `/home/cub-dev/opt/python`.
+Not all packages are portable or relocatable like this.

+Another challenge is that, in principle, this runner could work on a variety of operating systems.
+In practice, packages may not be compatible with operating systems that differ too much from Debian stable.

 ## Security

 Cubicle relies on the Linux kernel for isolation, which isn't perfect.
 Users